 At first glance, it might seem daunting to consider all of these failure modes before deploying your model into the wild.
 But proactive assessment of AI systems is critical in order to prevent your business from incurring significantly larger costs down the line.
 In most cases, by the time you uncover an error in production, the damage from poor model performance or an exposed security vulnerability has already been done.
 To make matters worse, AI systems are notoriously complex and typically involve several different roles such as software engineers, data engineers, data scientists, and machine learning engineers.
 The entire time these teams are coordinating to diagnose the failure and build the proper controls, prolonged model downtime eats away at your company’s bottom line.
 Time-consuming reactive firefighting also jeopardizes planned roadmap, weakening your ability to execute on longer-term investments.

-At Robust Intelligence, we develop technologies to address exactly those challenges that we’ve outlined above.
-Our enterprise offering RIME (Robust Intelligence Model Engine) provides a comprehensive platform for AI Security and Integrity to stress-test your AI systems and ensure they’re truly production-ready.
+At Robust Intelligence, we develop technologies to address exactly those challenges that we've outlined above.
+Our enterprise offering RIME (Robust Intelligence Model Engine) provides a comprehensive platform for eliminating the operational risks inherent in AI systems by stress-testing your AI systems and ensure they're truly production-ready.
 RIME lets you do the following with minimal to no extra engineering effort: